pfe1223/racket/README.md

-# racket
+# Racket, a walkthrough
-Realm of Racket walk-through programs

-This repository will be my journey through the Realm of Racket book.
+This repository will be my journey through the [Realm of Racket](http://www.nostarch.com/realmofracket.htm) book.
 I will recreate every program mentioned in the book.